JaimanP1/Fluid_Dynamics/README.md

 1. The EnvelopeImplement_v4.m file gives control over the input, loop, and output for the routine
 2. The EnvelopeSystem_v3.m contains the actual system
 3. As above, the files work by calling the rk4 method and parameters from respective files

+### Wave Animation

+The WaveAnimation.m file produces a wave animation that obeys solutions to the system described above